Panikos Krystallis: International career

 During his career, he was capped 19 times by the Cyprus national team scoring four goals.

 Managerial career

-After his playing career was over, Krystallis coached various clubs including AEL Limassol, Apollon Limassol, Evagoras Paphos and the Cyprus national football team.
+After his playing career was over, Krystallis coached various clubs including AEL Limassol, Apollon Limassol and Evagoras Paphos.
+On 14 August 1976 he took charge at the bench of Cyprus for a year.

-Personal life
+Personal life and death

 On 15 July 2021, in a friendly match of AEK Athens and Apollon Limassol at Athens Olympic Stadium, he was jointly honored by both clubs.
-In recent years he has been engaged in painting.
+In later years, he was engaged in painting.
+He died on 9 June 2025, at the age of 86.